aweeri/Strongold-Triangulator-2/README.md

 ### How to use

 1. Download and run `standalone.py` from the relases tab, (Make sure you got Python installed!)

 2. Throw an ender eye, look directly at it, press `F3 + C`, paste it into the Triangulator and press Enter.
 3. Move to the side (the farther the better the accuracy, try 4 or more chunks) and do it again.
 4. Congrats!
 You have pinpointed your stronghold with great accuracy!
 Go get that dragon [REDACTED]

+### Additional notes

+`triangulator.py` offers the above in a python module formfactor.
+Additional info on how to use it can be found in the `module_example.py` file.

 Copyright (c) Aweeri, 2024